shubham-naithani/devbhoomi-opticals-be/docs/PRE_LAUNCH_TEST_CHECKLIST.md

 - [ ] Add an eye test with readings for both eyes + pupillary distance → saves correctly
 - [ ] Add an item by scanning/typing a barcode → correct item added
 - [ ] Add an item by searching name/brand → correct variant selectable when multiple colors/sizes exist
+- [ ] Scan or search for a **deactivated product or variant** → blocked with a clear toast/message, never added to the cart
+- [ ] In the item search-results list, an item with no sellable variant shows "No longer available for sale" instead of an Add button that silently fails
+- [ ] A multi-variant product's dropdown in the search results only lists sellable variants (out-of-stock variants show as disabled, not hidden)
 - [ ] Adjust quantity with +/− → total recalculates correctly
 - [ ] Remove an item → total recalculates, stock isn't affected until order is confirmed
 - [ ] Apply a valid coupon → discount applied correctly